lu7did/OrangeThunder/README.md

 * Very powerful yet affordable high performance embedded boards able to execute Linux, see the Raspberry Pi site  [here](https://www.raspberrypi.org/).
 * Direct frequency synthesis libraries enabling the Raspberry Pi to act as a RF generator on frequencies from 0 to 1000 MHz and beyond, see the librpitx site [here](https://github.com/F5OEO/librpitx).

-The Orange Thunder project is an technology implementation looking to act as a proof of concept of merging the above technologies, glue them together with many public domain libraries and developing some structure code to glue all together into implementing a ham radio transceiver with the following general spec.
+The Orange Thunder project is a technology implementation looking to act as a proof of concept of merging the above technologies, glue them together with many public domain libraries and developing some structure code to glue all together into implementing a ham radio transceiver with the following general spec.